 Hair Extensions by Installation Method

-We’ve mentioned how hair extensions vary by application.
+We’ve mentioned that hair extensions vary by application.
 But exactly what are the different methods of installing hair extensions?
 We’ve compiled all the facts you need to know about hair extension techniques below.

 - Micro link extensions are semi-permanent.
 A hairstylist will attach them to your hair via color-matched cylindrical links.